samwilliscreative/zebra-scss/README.md

 # Zebra - a customisable CSS grid system
-Zebra aims to provide developers with a grid system that can be as simple or complex as required.
-This is achieved through the implementation of settings, which can be altered to tailor Zebra to your individual projects needs.
+Zebra provides developers with a grid system that can be tailored to your individual projects needs, because just like a Zebra's stripes, every website is unique.

 ## Getting started
 It's really easy to get started with Zebra, either include the `/dist/css/zebra.css` file in your `<head>`, or import `/assets/sass/_zebra.scss` into your SASS project to take advantage of Zebras' customisation options.